scala-interop/slinc/slinc/docs/index.md

    def slinc_two_structs(a: a_t, b: a_t): Int = bind
 ```

-The library trait takes a `Location`:
+The library trait takes a [Location](io/gitlab/mhammons/slinc/Location.html):

-* Local: a location that is relative to your running program
+* [Local](io/gitlab/mhammons/slinc/Location$$Local.html): a location that is relative to your running program
-* Absolute: a location that is an absolute path to a library on your system
+* [Absolute](io/gitlab/mhammons/slinc/Location$$Absolute.html): a location that is an absolute path to a library on your system
-* System: the name of a library in the standard path of your system
+* [System](io/gitlab/mhammons/slinc/Location$$System.html): the name of a library in the standard path of your system